bahtiyartan/troia/docs/74VectorDB.rst

 ====================

 To create a new collection, the action name must be CREATECOLLECTION.
-While creating a collection some extra parameters are needed these paremeters are read from a json formatted parameter.
+While creating a collection some extra parameters are needed these parameters are read from a json formatted parameter.
 These parameters may vary due to database product type.
 Here is the sample code for creating a collection on a Qdrant DB.
 For different product names and actual sample codes please review TROIA Help.